AIMOverse/amico/README.md

 Using service plugin: StdInMemoryService
 Tools enabled:
-- create_asset: Create a NFT on Solana representing yourself
+- create_asset: Create an NFT on Solana representing yourself
 - buy_solana_token: Buy a Solana token
-- check_ethereum_balance: Check ETH balance on Ethereum in your own wallet
+- check_ethereum_balance: Check your ETH balance on Ethereum
-- check_solana_balance: Check SOL balance on Solana in your own wallet
+- check_solana_balance: Check your SOL balance on Solana
 - search_for_jokes: Search for jokes

 I'm Amico, your personal AI assistant.
 How can I assist you today?
 --------------------